RSA967/Los-Grises-WRO-2026-MX/README.md

 ## Electronics and Power System

-Our [electrical schematic](wiring/schematic.jpg), labelled **WRO 26 INDIA**, shows the FireBeetle ESP32 **DFR0478**, the Nano, camera, IMU and actuator connections.
+Our [electrical schematic], labelled **WRO 26 INDIA**, shows the FireBeetle ESP32 **DFR0478**, the Nano, camera, IMU and actuator connections.
 The TB6612FNG uses channel A for the drive motor.
 The ESP32 sends its speed command through PWM and selects direction through two digital signals.

 <a href="wiring/schematic.jpg"><img src="wiring/schematic.jpg" width="850" alt="WRO 26 INDIA electrical schematic showing power, controllers, sensors and actuator connections" /></a>